School lunch rules OK refined grains, low-fat chocolate milk

-NEW YORK (AP) — The national school lunch program is making room on menus again for noodles, biscuits, tortillas and other foods made mostly of refined grains.
+NEW YORK (AP) — The U.S. school lunch program is making room on menus again for noodles, biscuits, tortillas and other foods made mostly of refined grains.

 The Trump administration is scaling back contested school lunch standards implemented under the Obama administration including one that required only whole grains be served.
-The U.S. Department of Agriculture said Thursday only half the grains served will need to be whole grains, a change it said will do away with the current bureaucracy of requiring schools to obtain special waivers to serve select items made with refined grains.
+The U.S. Department of Agriculture said Thursday only half the grains served will need to be whole grains, a change it said will do away with the current bureaucracy of requiring schools to obtain special waivers to serve select refined grains foods.

-Low-fat chocolate milk will also be allowed again and a goal for limiting sodium will be scrapped.
+Low-fat chocolate milk will also be allowed again.
 Previously, only fat-free milk could be flavored, although that rule had also been temporarily waived.
+A final goal for limiting sodium will be scrapped as well, but schools will still be required to meet reduced sodium targets.

-The School Nutrition Association, which represents local cafeteria operators and companies like Domino’s Pizza, Kellogg and PepsiCo, had called for the scale back of the whole grain-only requirement, saying it was too difficult for some districts to meet.
+The School Nutrition Association, which represents local cafeteria operators and companies like Domino’s Pizza, Kellogg and PepsiCo, had called for relaxing the whole grain-only requirement, saying it was too difficult for some districts to meet.

 Most Read Nation & World Stories